Robot Named "da Vinci" Puts USC at the Forefront of Surgery

 USC cardiothoracic surgeons recently performed Southern California's first robotic heart operation.

-Vaughn Starnes, professor and chair of cardiothoracic surgery, and his team of cardiothoracic surgeons, repaired the mitral valve of patient Lotte Henderson on April 27 at USC University Hospital using the da Vinci Surgical System.
+Vaughn Starnes, professor and chair of cardiothoracic surgery, and his team of cardiothoracic surgeons, repaired the mitral valve of patient Lotte Henderson on April 27 at Keck Hospital of USCusing the da Vinci Surgical System.

 "Robotic surgery is going to revolutionize cardiothoracic procedures," Starnes said.
 "This is truly the next advance in heart surgery."

 The system allowed Starnes to operate on Henderson remotely by using controls on a computer console.
 The surgical instruments were inserted through small holes in Henderson's side.

 Traditional mitral valve surgery involves a long incision, and surgeons must split the breast bone to reach the heart.
 Even using advanced techniques, the incision can be four inches long.
 But through the small punctures and tiny instruments involved in minimally invasive robotic surgery, patients experience shorter incisions, less pain and trauma and a quicker recovery time.

 The da Vinci Surgical System, a product of Intuitive Surgical (based in Mountain View, Calif.), teams the honed skills of a surgeon with computer-enhanced robotic technology.
 USC is one of several sites in the United States in a Food and Drug Administration-approved trial to evaluate the use of the da Vinci Surgical System to repair the heart's mitral valve.

 Surgeons repair the mitral valve to treat leakage of the valve, which helps pump blood through the heart.
 The valve separates the heart's left atrium (upper chamber) from its left ventricle (lower chamber).
 A weakened valve can cause blood to back up into the lungs, causing the ventricle to pump more blood and producing symptoms of shortness of breath and tiredness.